 ARE YOU A CALF OR A CALF-NOT?

-When it comes to the calves, a lot of people would have you believe that you were either destined to be a CALF OR A CALF-NOT.
+When it comes to the calf size, a lot of people would have you believe that you were either destined to be a CALF OR A CALF-NOT.

 What I’ll say is that this is partially true.

-Genetics play a large role in the ultimate size of your calves.
+Genetics play a large role in calf size.

 I am Jeff Caveliere, no doubt, but I’ve never been confused with Jeff CALF-aliere!

-My struggles in building better calves have provided me with motivation to find more ways to get the calves to respond, and there is definitely something you can do to fix your small-calves situation.
+My struggles in building bigger, stronger calves have provided me with motivation to find more ways to get the calves to respond, and there is definitely something you can do to build this stubborn muscle.

-If you want to know how to get bigger calves, let’s start with a basic understanding which muscles are involved.
-Then we’ll discuss what type of training actually works for calf development in the first place and a simple home exercise to help you get those calves growing.
+If you want to know how to get bigger calves, let’s start with a basic understanding which muscles of the lower legs are involved.
+Then we’ll discuss what type of exercise for calves actually works in the first place and a simple home body weight leg exercise to help you get those calves growing.

 The main muscles in the calf are the gastrocnemius muscle (gastroc for short) and the soleus which is behind it.

-The top portion of the soleus is behind the gastroc, so if you can increase the size of the soleus it will push the gastroc outward and make the entire calf appear larger and more developed.
+The top portion of the soleus muscle fiber is behind the gastroc (the most visible calf muscle), so if you can increase the size of the soleus it will push the gastroc outward and make the entire calf appear larger and more developed.

-So what kind of exercises work to make the calves pop?
-To find out, let’s consider WHO has the best developed calves… athletes!
+So what kind of exercises work to build three-dimensional calves?
+To find out, let’s consider WHO has the most well-developed calves… athletes!

 WHY DO ATHLETES HAVE SUCH WELL DEVELOPED CALVES?

-Having worked with professional athletes, one thing that you will notice about their training is there’s not a lot of direct calf work in it.
+Having worked with professional athletes, one thing that you will notice about their training is there’s not a lot of direct calf exercises in it.

-That’s because the essence of their activities – running, jumping, cutting in multiple directions – creates great calf development because those athletic activities have one thing that our typical calf specific exercises do not.
+That’s because the essence of their activities – running, jumping, cutting in multiple directions – create stronger calves because those athletic activities have one thing that our typical specific calf exercises do not.

 That is high tension, spontaneous contraction.